vendruscolo-lab/AlphaFold-MetaInference-Tutorial/input.md

-__Note:__ The following code can be ran in google colab or jupyter notebook.
-[This](https://colab.research.google.com/drive/1p7IY6HEbLQyrKaiX3JpWz5m5xggRI3sr) google colab provides with the full AF-MI protocol, i.e software installation, CALVADOS, PLUMED input preparation, running AF-MI, and analysis.
+__Note:__ The following code can be run in google colab or jupyter notebook.
+[This](https://colab.research.google.com/github/vendruscolo-lab/AlphaFold-MetaInference-Tutorial/blob/main/AF-IDP_colab.ipynb) google colab provides with the full AF-MI protocol, i.e software installation, CALVADOS, PLUMED input preparation, running AF-MI, and analysis.
 Lets break it down and explain each part.

 ## Software installation